 Steam 1 teaspoon of this formula for about 10 minutes in 1 cup of hot water; strain it and add honey for sweetness if you like.

 Mix 2 parts of ginger to 3 parts of cinnamon in a cup of hot water for 10 to 15 minutes.
 Add a pinch of cardamom powder to this solution.
 When the tea has cooled down somewhat, you can add about ½ to 1 teaspoon of honey for taste.

-ONLY MILD EXERCISE: Ayurveda says that when you have a cold, it is best not to do vigorous exercise.
-Rather try some mild exercises.
+Ayurveda says that when you have a cold, it is best not to do vigorous exercise.
+Rather try some mild exercises like:

-FORWARD STRETCH: Sit with your legs straight in front of you and raise your arms above your head, palms facing forward.
+Sit with your legs straight in front of you and raise your arms above your head, palms facing forward.
 Stretch your body up from the bottom of the spine.
 Inhale, and bend forward as you exhale, reaching toward your toes.
 Bend from the hips, keeping your back as straight as you can.
 Each time you exhale, relax a little further.
 Pull in your abdomen and feel the stretch in your arms hamstrings.
 Breathing is very important for your mind and body.